bloomberg/bde-tools/doc/bde_repo.rst

 BDE-style package.
 Often, the reason is to to bundle an existing third-party package inside of a repository.

-There are two types of non-conforming packages: plus Package, and third-party packages.
+There are two types of non-conforming packages: plus packages, and third-party packages.

 Plus Packages